 Granite is a leucocratic (light-colored) stone.
-It posses a massive crystalline structure.
-Granite is an ingenious rock composed of minerals like quartz, orthoclase, hornblende, and muscovite & biotite, respectively.
+It possesses a massive crystalline structure.
+Granite is an ingenious rock composed of minerals like quartz, orthoclase, hornblende, and muscovite & biotite respectively.

 Granite is extensively used for the purposes like making table tops, kitchen tops, decorative purposes, etc.

 Marble is a metamorphic rock.
 It is mainly composed of calcite or dolomite crystals.
 It is a coarse and crystalline rock.
 Marble exhibits a variety of colors.